DOFLinx/docs/docs/README.md

 - Use direct integration from Pinball FX built with Zen to get table events
   - Map those events to cabinet actions for
+    - Use back glasses that illuminate based on table events (not simply animated), just like a real pinball machine
     - Solenoids / contactors for flippers, slings, bumpers and drop targets
     - 5 x RGB Flashers